mchoblet/ensemblefilters/README.md

 ## Content of repository:
 * Separate file for each Kalman Filter
 * Folder "testdata" containg data from a general circulation model which can be assimilated with the functions.
-* test_notebook which checks that the output of the different functions is equal and including
+* test_notebook which checks that the output of the different functions is equal (posterior mean and covariance matrix)

 ## Dependencies
 * numpy as np
 * scipy (only the direct EnSRF method, which I do not recommend to use, needs it for matrix square root calculation)
-* timeit (for speed comparison)
+* time for speed calculation

 ## Input variables and dimension conventions
 * Note that the observation operator  H  is only implemented implicitely in these functions, the observations from the model  Hx  need to be precalculated.
 The observation uncertainties are assumed to be uncorrelated, hence the matrix R is diagonal (algorithms are written for diagonal R).